Watson-class lifeboat: 45ft Watson motor lifeboats

-22 boats in service between 1912 and 1956 with Official Numbers in the range 463 to 695.
 See 45ft Watson-class lifeboat for fleet details.

 45ft 6in Watson motor lifeboats

-23 boats were built between 1926 and 1935 with Official Numbers in the range 698 to 775.
+A new design appeared in 1926, marking the transition from single-engine to twin-engine layout.
+The first two 45ft 6in Watson-class lifeboats were single motor, but the remainder were twin-engined.
+23 boats were built between 1926 and 1935, with Official Numbers in the range 698 to 775.

 See 45ft 6in Watson-class lifeboat for fleet details.